WPCV/wpcv-civicrm-groups-integration/readme.txt

 ### Permissions Sync

-It may be useful to sync the capabilities/permissions using [CiviCRM Permissions Sync](https://develop.tadpole.cc/plugins/civicrm-permissions-sync)  Details are in the [README.md file](https://develop.tadpole.cc/plugins/civicrm-permissions-sync/-/blob/master/README.md)
+If you want to have manual control over syncing permissions from CiviCRM to *Groups*, you can apply [this patch](https://github.com/civicrm/civicrm-wordpress/pull/279) to your CiviCRM install.

 ### Plugin Development

 This plugin is in active development.
-For feature requests and bug reports (or if you're a plugin author and want to contribute) please visit the plugin's [GitHub repository](https://develop.tadpole.cc/plugins/civicrm-groups-sync).
+For feature requests and bug reports (or if you're a plugin author and want to contribute) please visit the plugin's [GitHub repository](https://github.com/WPCV/wpcv-civicrm-groups-integration).